 - All W2 and/or 1099 forms for both parents and applicant

-- If these documents are not already computer files, you must scan them.
+If these documents are not already computer files, you must scan them.
 Make sure to review the scanning instructions for your particular scanner.
-All pages of your tax return must be a single PDF document.
-Both sides of your W2(s) must be a single PDF document.
+All pages of your tax return must be sent as a single PDF document.
+Both sides of your W2(s) must be sent as a single PDF document.